Trade Wars: Reception

 other on-liner than Trade Wars ...
 This game will be around for a while, in one form or another".

+The editors of netgames called TW2002 "perhaps the granddaddy of all BBS games" in 1994, the same year Pritchett has said was the peak of the game's popularity, with an estimated 70,000 active TradeWars players.

 Legacy

-Trade Wars is cited as an influence by some game developers.
-Examples include Paul Sage, lead designer of Ultima Online, Josh Johnston, lead programmer of Jumpgate, and Eric Wang, producer of Earth and Beyond.
-In 2013, the designers of Star Citizen listed Trade Wars 2002 among the games that inspired the design of their in-game economy.
-Games that are often compared to TradeWars include EVE Online, Jumpgate, Rebel Galaxy, Elite Dangerous, Earth and Beyond, Pardus, and Spore.
 Trade Wars 2002 was named the 10th best PC game of all time by PC World Magazine in 2009.

+Trade Wars is cited as an influence by game developers including Paul Sage, lead designer of Ultima Online, Josh Johnston, lead programmer of Jumpgate, Eric Wang, producer of Earth & Beyond, and Pete Mackay, a designer of Star Citizen.

+Reviewers have compared many games to TradeWars, including EVE Online, Jumpgate, and Spore.

 A major online game based on Trade Wars 2002 was under development in the early 2000s under the name TW: Dark Millennium, later renamed Exarch.
 When the developer, Realm Interactive, was acquired by their publisher, NCsoft Austin (Richard Garriott/Destination Games), the development of Exarch was discontinued.
 What started as TW: DM was eventually released by NCsoft as Dungeon Runners.

-Canonical Name

-Although it is common to see the game's name referenced as TradeWars or Trade Wars, the correct moniker for the game, as defined by Chris Sherrick in the original Trade Wars versions, is "Trade Wars".